Llansantffraid-ym-Mechain: Evolution of the village name

 The earliest written form in the Book of Llandaff, a 12th-century document, refers to 'Llann sanfreit' in 1066.
-With so many places named Llansanffraid in Wales it was necessary to add location details, hence Llansanffraid-ym-Mechain (in Mechain) and Llansanffraid Glyn Ceiriog, etc. The earliest written record of Llansanffraid-ym-Mechain is 1254 as 'Llansanfret'.
+With so many places named Llansanffraid in Wales it was necessary to add location details, hence Llansanffraid-ym-Mechain (in Mechain) and Llansanffraid Glyn Ceiriog, among others.
+The earliest written record of Llansanffraid-ym-Mechain is in 1254 as 'Llansanfret'.

 In 1526 the name of the village appeared as 'Llansayntefrayde' in an English document.
 "The 'saynte' suggests an English influence on the Welsh name."
 The English language tithe maps of the early 1800s use two anglicised forms, 'Llansaintffraid' and 'Llansaintfraid'.

 The first Ordnance Survey drawing map by Robert Dawson in 1830 records the spelling of the village name as 'Llansanffraid'.

 Welsh place names were often anglicised.
 For example, when the railway arrived in the village in 1862, the station was called 'Llansaintffraid'.
 The Border Advertiser was originally a railway company publication to advertise the railway, but as it became a local newspaper it continued to use this spelling.

 By the beginning of the 20th century, the 'i' was lost, and the spelling appears to change again.
-In 1863, Llansantffraid-ym-Mechain had a station on the Llanfyllin Branch Line which connected the village to both the small market town of Llanfyllin and Llanmynech which was on the Oswestry and Newtown Railway.
+In 1863, Llansantffraid-ym-Mechain had a station on the Llanfyllin Branch Line which connected the village to both the small market town of Llanfyllin and Llanymynech, which was on the Oswestry and Newtown Railway.
 In 1922 when the Great Western Railway took over the Cambrian Railways, the station name changed to Llansantffraid.
-The station closed to passengers in 1965 along with the entire branch line as part of the Beeching Axe.
+The station closed to passengers in 1965 along with the entire branch line as part of the Beeching cuts.
 The station had a single platform; the entire building remains as a restaurant.
 The former goods yard is now an industrial estate for Wynstay.

 In 2008, the letter 't' was officially dropped by Powys County Council, which claimed it was correcting a "mistake".
 Nonetheless, the council's website still referred to the village as "Llansantffraid".

-However, on 30 September 2014, Powys County Council voted to restore the "missing" 't'.

-In May 2018, someone took a blowtorch and defaced multiple signs, including those found at the entrances to the village, and direction signs at Llynclys and Llanyblodwel.
+On 30 September 2014, the council voted to restore the "missing" 't'.
+In May 2018, several signs were defaced with a blowtorch, including those found at the entrances to the village and direction signs at Llynclys and Llanyblodwel.
 The attacks were thought to have taken place overnight.
 In an interview with the Shropshire Star, Councillor Gwynfor Thomas stated: "It is so frustrating.
 We have just formed a committee to look at entering the village of the year committee next year and now this happens."